luckychacha/substrate-parachain-exercise/README.md

 at each release branch using the
 [Substrate Template Generator](https://github.com/paritytech/substrate-template-generator/).

-👉Learn more about parachains [here](https://wiki.polkadot.network/docs/learn-parachains), and parathreads [here](https://wiki.polkadot.network/docs/learn-parathreads).
+👉 Learn more about parachains [here](https://wiki.polkadot.network/docs/learn-parachains), and parathreads [here](https://wiki.polkadot.network/docs/learn-parathreads).